The Best Delis and Food Halls in London

-With gourmet food halls at some of the world’s most famous department stores, including Harrods and Selfridges, and small delis and food shops offering everything from fresh seasonal produce, hard to find Italian imports and eastern Mediterranean or Polish-inspired fare, London is a must-visit destination for any discerning foodie.
-Read on to discover our selection of London’s best food shops and delis as part of The Culture Trip’s London Culture Series.
+With gourmet food halls at some of the world’s most famous department stores, including Harrods and Selfridges, and small delis and food shops offering everything from fresh seasonal produce to hard-to-find Polish fare, London is a must-visit destination for any discerning foodie.
+Read on to discover Culture Trip’s best food shops and delis in the capital.

 Nestled in an old Victorian railway arch in Bermondsey, The Ham and Cheese Co. does exactly what it says on the tin – sells a delicious and unique range of charcuterie and cheeses sourced directly from farmers and butchers across Italy and France’s southwest.
 Guided by the principles of taste, tradition and authenticity, the shop premises feature their own maturing rooms and are surrounded by like-minded artisanal companies like the Monmouth Coffee Company and micro-brewery Brew by Numbers.
 The Ham and Cheese Co. product line includes the moist and tender Jesus du Pays Basque salami, flavoured with rum and peppercorn, and Brebis Fermier, a sheep’s milk from the Pyrénées-Atlantique village Lescun, alongside accompaniments like untreated Bella di Cerignola olives and vegetable pickles.